dbt-labs/dbt-spark/README.md

 - [Spark specific configs](https://docs.getdbt.com/reference/resource-configs/spark-configs/)

 ### Installation
 This plugin can be installed via pip.
-Depending on your connection method, you need to specify an extra package.
+Depending on your connection method, you need to specify an extra requirement.

 If connecting to Databricks via ODBC driver, it requires [`pyodbc`](https://github.com/mkleehammer/pyodbc).
 Depending on your system<sup>1</sup>, you can install it seperately or via pip: